 Many of Wichita’s art galleries, art museums, art organizations and public art are downtown or in neighboring districts.

-• Take a self-guided tour of the Alley Doors community art project, Wichita Murals and Keepers on Parade.
+• Take a self-guided tour of Wichita's public art scene.

 • Immediately south of the arena, you’ll find Commerce Street, a revitalized warehouse district that is home to art and design galleries, companies and organizations.

-• Walk through Gallery Alley, a little-used alley 0.3 miles north of the arena that has been transformed into a vibrant public space with art installations.
+• Walk through Gallery Alley, an alley 0.3 miles north of the arena that has been transformed into a vibrant public space with art installations.

 • Explore 31 bronze sculptures along a small section of Douglas Avenue just a couple blocks north of the arena.